-Facebook Pages that pretend to be the real Facebook Pages are scammers out to take advantage of you.
+Facebook Pages that pretend to be the real Facebook Pages are scammers and copycats out to take advantage of you.

 According to Facebook, up to 11 percent of user accounts are fake, including fan or business Pages.

 Typically, these Facebook Pages PRETEND to be a popular, authentic Page and use the same name.

 This common method fools YOU into believing the Page posts are coming from the real Page with the trusted community.

 BUT, they are not.

 Scammers are usually selling you something and offer lots of promotions.
 When you make a purchase, you are handing over your personal information to a scammer:

 - Other personal information.

 Since the individual behind the COPYCAT, imposter Facebook page is dishonest, how do you know if your personal information is being sold to third parties that may use your information?

 These IMPOSTER Facebook Pages may also try to mimic the REAL Page to further trick you into believing it’s the REAL page.